Laser Scans Reveal 60,000 Previously Unknown Maya Structures Hidden in Guatemalan Jungle!

 “The results suggest that Central America supported an advanced civilization that was, at its peak some 1,200 years ago, more comparable to sophisticated cultures such as ancient Greece or China than to the scattered and sparsely populated city states that ground-based research had long suggested,” reports National Geographic.

-More generous population estimates had been around the 5 million mark, but the recent finding suggests that as many as 15 million people had been living in the jungle cities at the peak of the Maya civilization (approximately 250 – 900 AD).
+More generous population estimates had been around the 5 million mark, but the recent finding suggests that 7-11 million people had been living in the jungle cities at the peak of the Maya civilization Late Classic Period (approximately 250 – 900 AD).

 - Archaeologists discover Royal Maya Burial at El Zotz Ruins in Guatemala